 For a pooled format to be fair and successful, it is critical to note that teams are not randomly assigned to pools.
 If only the top 2 teams in each pool advance to the championship rounds, it would be extremely unfair if the top three teams in the tournament were randomly assigned to the same preliminary pool, because the third place team in that pool would be excluded from the championship rounds while less skilled teams in other pools would have an easier path to the championship rounds.
 To avoid this, the tournament director must take into consideration any available information about each team's skill level, such as statistics from previous tournaments and the team's submitted roster for the event, and assign teams so that the preliminary pools are roughly balanced.

 Once the preliminary round robins are complete, each team has played every other team in their pool exactly once, so teams can be ranked fairly within their pools by win-loss record.
-Ties for the same record within a pool are usually broken in regular season tournaments by average points per game, but could also be broken by tiebreaker half games or full games if enough time and packets are available.
+Ties for the same record within a pool are broken in regular season tournaments by average points per game.

 Based on the preliminary rankings, all teams are reassigned to new pools for the playoff rounds.
 Typically, the top 2 teams in each pool will advance to one or more championship pools and remain eligible to win the tournament, while the remaining teams will advance to one or more consolation pools to play more matches against teams with similar preliminary records.